All Year: Yes

 WHO WE ARE

-We have two dogs, two pet rabbits, five chickens and abundant native fauna.
+We have two dogs, five chickens and abundant native fauna.
 Parrots, pigeons, owls and doves including the wampoo fruit dove, goshawks, eagles, wallabies, pademelons, potteroos (on the endangered list), bandicoots, antechinus, spiders, insects, and scary things like snakes, lizards, ticks and leeches (most are avoidable).
 We have field guides and binoculars on hand to identify the creatures we share this magical place with and are lucky enough to see.